A Model to Guide the Adoption of Quality E-Learning: Foundational, Interactive and Transformational

 * A great text that includes excellent engaging activities, which can be used here, is Engaging the Online Learner: Activities and Resources for Creative Instruction (Jossey-Bass Guides to Online Teaching and Learning) by Rita-Marie Conrad and J. Ana Donaldson (2011).

-eLearning is a well adopted trend in the higher education sector.
+eLearning is a well adopted trend in the education sector.
 This paper, drawing on the literature investigating that trend, suggests a model of online pedagogy, which would support any type of delivery, whether F2F, online, blended, intensive, or flexible.
 The 3 modes of online pedagogy (Foundational, Interactive and Transformational) described above when used together, should help an educational institution create a quality structure within their e-learning environment.
-The focus of the model is on the delivery of teaching and learning, or pedagogy in a course, and students should have the opportunity to engage in the full range of instructional activities, content delivery, communication styles and assessment tasks, to enhance their educational experience.
+The focus of the model is on the delivery of teaching and learning, or pedagogy in a course or year level, and students should have the opportunity to engage in the full range of instructional activities, content delivery, communication styles and assessment tasks, to enhance their educational experience.

 Bonk, C., J., & Graham, R. C. (Eds.).
 (2006).
 The handbook of blended learning.
 San Francisco: Pfeiffer.